tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * After the training ends, the model is evaluated by plotting the loss function and the accuracy across all epochs.

 * To create the plots, a DataFrame is created using the `history` dictionary.
-This dictionary stores the `loss` and `accuracy` results of all epochs.
+This dictionary stores the `loss` and `accuracy` results of all epochs. ***Note:***  When `.fit()` is called on the model, it must be stored in a variable to access the dictionary by only adding `.history`, otherwise, you must call `.history.history`.

   ![Results plot from binary classification](Images/neuron_results_plot.png)

-* Using this simple one-neuron neural network, it can be seen that loss function decreases as expected, and the accuracy is drastically improved to `1.0` in the first epochs.
+* Using this simple one-neuron neural network, it can be seen that the loss function decreases as expected, and the accuracy is drastically improved to `1.0` in the first epochs.

 * The model is evaluated using the `evaluate` method and the testing data.